Crawfish Boil

 Instructions:

-1. Purge the crawfish: Rinse the live crawfish with fresh water until the runoff water is clear.
+1. Purge the crawfish: Rinse the live crawfish with fresh water until the runoff water is clear (or use a crawfish purger).
 Some recommend purging in salt water, but this step is controversial and may not be necessary.

-2. Prepare the boiling mixture: In your high-performance cooker, bring 5 gallons of water to a boil.
-Once boiling, add in the crawfish boil seasoning, lemons, onions, garlic, bay leaves, thyme, salt, black pepper, and hot sauce (if using).
-Let the mixture boil for about 15 minutes to allow the spices to blend.
+2. Prepare the boiling mixture: In your High Performance Cooker, bring 5 gallons of water to a boil.
+Once boiling, add in the crawfish boil seasoning, lemons, onions, garlic, and for that perfect Louisiana zing, authentic Creole and Cajun seasonings.

-3. Add potatoes and sausage: Add the red potatoes and sausage to the pot and let them cook for about 10 minutes.
+3. Add potatoes and sausage: Once the water begins to boil, add the red potatoes and sausage to the pot and let them cook for about 10 minutes.

-5. Cook the crawfish: Add the crawfish to the pot, stir, and let them cook for about 5-10 minutes, until they turn bright red.
+4. Cook the crawfish: Add the crawfish to the pot, stir, and let the water come back to a rolling boil.
+Cook for about another 2-3 minutes, then shut off the heat.

-6. Let it soak: Once the crawfish are cooked, turn off the heat and let everything soak for about 20-30 minutes.
+5. Let it soak: After turning off the heat, add in the frozen corn and let everything soak for about 20-30 minutes.
 The longer they soak, the spicier they will get.
+Pro tip: to cool the pot and reduce soaking time, while simultaneously preventing overcooking, use the Boil Boss Cooling Ring!

-Enjoy your classic crawfish boil!
+Enjoy your classic Louisiana crawfish boil!
 Remember to have plenty of napkins and bowls for discarded shells.
 For extra fun, provide bibs and let the good times roll!
+Order your HPC crawfish pot and burner today.

 Leave a comment